 The HCC practice so far has not been uniform.
-According to early case law, agreements containing hardcore restrictions such as those mentioned above would escape the prohibition of article 1 paragraph 1 where the parties' market shares and turnovers in the relevant were insignificant, thus allowing for a conclusion that no restriction or distortion of competition was likely to occur in the relevant market.
-However, since the formal introduction of the de minimis Notice (see question 8 above), hardcore restrictions such as those mentioned in point 11 of the Notice, cannot be exempted and will always be considered as unlawful per se.
+According to early case law, agreements containing hardcore restrictions such as those mentioned above would escape the prohibition of article 1(1) where the parties' market shares and turnovers in the relevant were insignificant, thus allowing for a conclusion that no restriction or distortion of competition was likely to occur in the relevant market.
+However, since the formal introduction of the de minimis Notice (see question 8), hard-core restrictions such as those mentioned in point 11 of the Notice cannot be exempted and will always be considered unlawful per se.

-Further, the HCC will examine whether an agreement will be eligible for an exemption under article 1 paragraph 3 of the Law.
-Exemption is not possible where agreements have not been duly notified to the HCC (see questions 28 and 29).
-In its case law, the HCC has largely exempted agreements under article 1 paragraph 3 of the Law containing restrictions other than those considered as unlawful per se, mainly on the basis of the low market shares of the undertakings concerned in the relevant market, reserving its right to withdraw the benefit of the exemption if market conditions change in the future.
+Further, the HCC will examine whether an agreement will be eligible for an exemption under article 1(3) of the Law.
+Exemption is not possible where agreements have not been duly notified to the HCC (see questions 29 and 30).
+In its case law, the HCC has largely exempted agreements under article 1(3) of the Law containing restrictions other than those considered as unlawful per se, mainly on the basis of the low market shares of the undertakings concerned in the relevant market, reserving its right to withdraw the benefit of the exemption if market conditions change in the future.
 Incidentally, the HCC has considered whether long-term restrictions are necessary for the achievement of pro-competitive objectives and allow consumers a fair share of the benefit.
 The available precedents to date do not provide useful indication as to whether a rule of reason analysis will be accepted by the HCC.

-15 Is there a block exemption or safe harbour which provides certainty to companies as to the legality of vertical restraints under certain conditions?
-If so, please briefly explain the manner in which this block exemption/safe harbour functions.
+15 Is there a block exemption or safe harbour that provides certainty to companies as to the legality of vertical restraints in certain conditions?
+If so, please explain how this block exemption or safe harbour functions.

-No block exemption or safe harbour exists in the sense of the EC regulation 2790/1999.
-However, undertakings may expect the

-HCC to apply article 1 of the Law to vertical restraints by reference to the provisions of the EC Regulation, the EC guidelines on vertical restraints and relevant case law.
+No block exemption or safe harbour exists in the sense of EC Regulation 2,790/1999.
+However, undertakings may expect the HCC to apply article 1 of the Law to vertical restraints by reference to the provisions of the EC Regulation, the EC guidelines on vertical restraints and relevant case law.